Psychological vs Psychiatric Evaluation And Treatment

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Psychology and psychiatry are both concerned with how the mind works, and they have many principles and practices in common.
-This often makes it difficult to differentiate between the two.
-In fact, it's not unusual to find people who assume the two fields are one and the same, which results in the common habit of using the terms interchangeably.
+Psychology and psychiatry are both concerned with how the mind works, and they share many principles and practices.
+This commonality often makes differentiating between the two difficult.
+Some people may assume the two fields are one and the same, which results in the common habit of using the terms interchangeably.

 However, while psychology and psychiatry are similar and often work in tandem to provide the best patient care, they do have several key differences.
-In this article, we'll compare psychology and psychiatry to show how these differences can affect an individual's evaluation, diagnosis, and treatment.
+Below, explore a comparison between psychology and psychiatry to see how these differences affect an individual's evaluation, diagnosis, and treatment.

 iStock